LiWei-2621/Hello-World/README.md

 # Hello-World
+Hi guys!
+This is LiWei-2621, a medical student in Xiangya Hospital, Changsha Hunan, China.
-This is my first Github project.
+This is my first Github project repository.